 On the calendar of meetings for Seattle Schools, (linked above) any meeting shown as “Executive Session” is a closed-door meeting as defined by the Open Meetings Act.Whenever a meeting is closed to the public, information regarding that meeting – including date and reason for closure – will be listed here.

 Annual Financial Disclosures

-Audited Financial Statements of the governmental activities and major fund of KNHC C89.5 Radio Station (a public telecommunications entity operated by Seattle Public Schools), an aggregated fund of Seattle Public Schools, as of and for the year ended 31 August 2017 and related notes to the financial statements which collectively comprise.
-KNHC’s basic financial statements are located here.
-The CPB AFR for FY 2017 is here.
+Audited Financial Statements of the governmental activities and major fund of KNHC C89.5 Radio Station (a public telecommunications entity operated by Seattle Public Schools), an aggregated fund of Seattle Public Schools, as of and for the year ended 31 August 2018 and related notes to the financial statements which collectively comprise.
+KNHC’s audited financial statements are located here.
+The CPB AFR for FY 2019 is located here.

 Local Content and Services Report